-NOW a bustling little café, the Belmore Park Hotel at the corner of Mary and Reservoir Streets, Surry Hills was established in 1870 by 33-year-old Henry Qualmer and his wife Teresa.
+NOW a bustling little café, the former Belmore Park Hotel at the corner of Mary and Reservoir Streets, Surry Hills was established in 1870 by 33-year-old Henry Qualmer and his wife Teresa.

-The Qualmers hosted the pub through the 1870s, later moving to the Balmain area where they hosted the Royal Hotel at Leichhardt for most of the 1880s.
+The Qualmers hosted the pub through the 1870s, later moving to the Balmain area where they later hosted the Royal Hotel at Leichhardt for most of the 1880s.

 Qualmers died at the age of 67 in 1898 just a year after building a new pub at Merrylands, in Sydney’s west.

 Before the City Circle Rail Line was built, Reservoir Street, which was then known as Gipps Street, ran directly into the Belmore Park.